tedgershon/ScottySurfers/ReadMe.txt

-We created a game where the main character has received an AIV and needs to stay away from the TAs and instructors.
+**Project Description**
-The main character can move left and right through three lanes, and can also jump over TAs and instructors.
+We created a realistic 2D game where the main character, a student at CMU, has committed an academic integrity violation (or AIV).
+Now, the character must weave through CMU campus halls at Tepper, Shatz, Gates, and more while avoiding TAs and instructors eager to write up their dishonest behavior.
+In avoiding their perpetrators, the main character can move laterally (left and right) through the three lanes and can also jump over TAs and instructors.
+This game is modeled after the popular game Subway Surfers, with much of the functionality based off of the mobile app.

-Similar to subway surfers, there are three lanes that you can move to.
+Modules to Install: CMU_Graphics

 Main Game File to Run: game.py